POC-CAST/poc-cast.github.io/markdown_generator/readme.md

 # Jupyter notebook markdown generator

-These .ipynb files are Jupyter notebook files that convert a TSV containing structured data about to_customer (`to_customer.tsv`) or presentations (`presentations.tsv`) into individual markdown files that will be properly formatted for the academicpages template.
+These .ipynb files are Jupyter notebook files that convert a TSV containing structured data about household_diagnosis (`household_diagnosis.tsv`) or presentations (`presentations.tsv`) into individual markdown files that will be properly formatted for the academicpages template.
 The notebooks contain a lot of documentation about the process.
 The .py files are pure python that do the same things if they are executed in a terminal, they just don't have pretty documentation.